MCUdude/MCUdude_corefiles/README.md

 For the clock speeds listed above, `millis()` is corrected to zero drift.
 Even for very long run times, the `millis()` function will precisely follow the oscillator used.

-We do not register the rollover of the `unsigned long` millis counter that occurs every day or two; such would have to be done in the user's program.
+We do not register the rollover of the `unsigned long` millis counter that occurs every 49.7 days; such would have to be done in the user's program.
-Often this is not necessary:  Expressions like
+Often this is not necessary:  An expressions like

     (int) (millis() - millis_old)

-are correct even when rolling over provided `millis_old` is of type `unsigned long` and old and new time are no more than 16 seconds apart.
+is correct even when rolling over provided `millis_old` is of type `unsigned long` and old and new time are no more than 32 seconds apart.

 For clock speeds of 16 MHz and below, the return value of `millis()` occasionally jumps up by more than one (notwithstanding zero long-time drift).